RoopamTaneja/CSN-221-Comp-Arch-Processor/README.md

 5) addi r1, r2, r3 (1 whitespace only, whitespace is important, commas not so much)
 6) pls no extra instructions and no wrong syntaxes

+Labels support for b-type and j-type, u can give labels or even write numeric offsets pls don't start label names with digits